Project-Vyre/another-create-wiki/docs/create_addons.md

 # Create Addons

 {: .warning }
-**WE ARE NOT RESPONSIBLE FOR GRAPHICAL GLITCHES OR CRASHES IF YOU ARE USING OPTIFINE!**
+**WE ARE NOT RESPONSIBLE FOR GRAPHICAL GLITCHES OR CRASHES IF YOU ARE USING OPTIFINE!** Instead, use Sodium + Iris Shaders if you are on Fabric.
+If you are on Forge, use Rubidium and Oculus.

 Here's a list of Create add-ons.
 Just check the compatibility list below.